shershah1024/shershah1024/README.md

-I wrote my first line of code after the release of ChatGPT.
 I believe that I belong to a new group of coders/builders who are experts in their respective fields and are using AI to build applications to supercharge themselves and the community

 I build practical products.
 My 'can-use-AI-for-this' radar is always on, and I am really quick to build something that I can personally use.